mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 --|--
 N/A | &nbsp;

-### Example
+### Example: Upgrading Mojito library

-Imagine you have updated your Mojito library and you want to check it's working correctly.
-Running `test` will show you whether or not the `lib/mojito.js` library passes all the tests.
+Imagine you upgraded your Mojito library to the latest version and you want to check it's working correctly against the full test suite.
+Running `test` will run the `lib/mojito.js` library through all available tests.

 ```shell
 $ gulp test